 And yes, everyone knows not to put too much stock into these types of calculations.
 They are not nearly as reliable as lab testing.
 But it would be nice to get a reward for efforts!

-It is also likely that Garmin may have changed the way it calculates Vo2Max.
+At first most people thought it was that Garmin has changed the way it calculates Vo2Max.
 After all, the 255 and 955 have newer firmware as compared to other watches.
 Perhaps Vo2Max is now a weighed average of activity performance over the past few weeks.
 That way one excellent or poor run will not effect the score very much.

 It would make sense.
 When you think about, having your Vo2Max jump around is not very realistic.
 It should be months, not days or weeks, of training to increase your Vo2Max.